 - You may simply want a whole-body medical assessment and personalised advice on how to make sense of the vast online information on diet, nutrition, lifestyle and supplements.

-There has been increasing interest in ‘inflammation’ within the scientific community and its role in the development of disease.
-As researchers and clinicians, we are only now starting to realise the many ways in which chronic inflammation can impact our health in the short and long term.
-Chronic low-grade inflammation is often missed on routine testing, but a careful patient assessment and carefully selected testing can give important clues about whether you have it or not.
-We can also provide clues as to which body system or processes the inflammation may be adversely impacting.
+As researchers and clinicians, we are only recently starting to realise the many ways in which chronic inflammation is generated within and outside our bodies.
+We are also starting to learn about the far reaching impact inflammation has on our health in the short and long term.
+Chronic low-grade inflammation is often missed on routine testing, but a careful patient assessment and investigation can give important clues about how and to what extent it is adversely affecting your health.

-Once your assessment at Hale Health Medicine is complete, Dr Hale and other members of the team will begin the process of teaching you about likely underlying contributors or causes of your health issue.
+Once your assessment is complete, Dr Hale and other members of the team will begin the process of teaching you about likely underlying contributors or causes of your health issue.
 Dr Hale will be the principle director of your medications and personalised management plan, but other members of the team will be there to support you in carrying out her recommendations.

 We appreciate that some patients will require more assistance than others in incorporating the Hale Health Medicine management program, so we ensure that support is available after each initial consultation.
 Our health coaches will offer assistance with getting your specific eating plan organised, your lifestyle program started, your stress management strategies worked out or the first steps to get better sleep underway.